DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 }
 ```
 Even though this line does not directly look like a triplet (since there are only two element), it is read as a triplet.
 A point '.' at the end of a triplet really notes the end, while a semicolon ';' notes that another triplet will follow, where the _subject_ may be ommited from writing.
-Therefore, we need to look back at line 2, to find out which _subject_ is belonging to the triplet in line 3:
+Therefore, we need to look back at line 2, to find out which _subject_ is belonging to the triplet in line 3: ?variant.
+This line of the SPARQL query is therefore read as:

 ```sparql
 {